CPScript/mbr-overwrite/README.md

-overwrite the master boot record
+python script to overwrite the master boot record